• Skip to primary navigation

 The only true way to get out of debt, stay out of debt, and achieve financial freedom is to improve your cash flow.

 Improving your cash flow simply means increasing the spread between income and expenses.
-Increasing this spread allows you to have more cash on hand so that you can pay down debt, increase savings, and take advantage of money making opportunities.
+Increasing this spread allows you to have more cash on hand so that you can do things like paying off a credit card, saving $5000 in 3 months, or investing in an exciting side hustle.
+And the great news is that these questions will help you to save money whether you bring home a lot or are living on a low income.

 So the question becomes, “How do I increase my personal cash flow?”

 There are a lot of different approaches.
 You could start by asking for a raise or picking up extra hours at your current job.
 You could also consider starting a side hustle to make more money.
-But, in general, you’re likely to find that it’s easier to get ahead by cutting expenses and living below your means and then adding to your income.
+But, in general, you’re likely to find that it’s easier to get ahead by cutting expenses and living below your means rather than adding to your income.

 Too often we buy things we don’t need and spend way more than we should on non-essential items.
 A 2018 study showed that consumers spend almost $6000 a year on impulse purchases [1].
 That’s a pretty big chunk of change!